Orange-OpenSource/ods-ios/docs/modules/about.md

 ```

 Note also that the data picked from the _Apps Plus_ service is saved in cache directory so as to be used if the device is offline
 or if an error occured.
-Today the _Apps Plus_ service does not have any cache feature, and force to update data, so we send requests in time the feature is called.

 #### Define some configuration in your app

 You can for example for your app use a _AppDemoConfig.xcconfig_ configuration file to store such credentials.
 A key named **APPS_PLUS_URL** can be defined with the URL (containing the API key) to call.
 Then the **Info.plist** file of your app must have an entry with the same name.
-Of course the _AppDemoConfig.xcconfig_ file should not not versionned in Git, but our dmeo app implements this feature.
+Of course the _AppDemoConfig.xcconfig_ file should not be versionned in Git, but our demo app implements this feature.

 See the example for the .xcconfig :